 The best gaming monitor in 2026 isn’t just about resolution and refresh rate — panel type, response time, HDR, and color accuracy all matter.
-OLED monitors have dropped below $600, 1440p 240Hz is the new standard, and 4K 120Hz+ is finally affordable.
+And the market has shifted dramatically: OLED monitors have dropped below $600, 1440p 240Hz is the new standard, and 4K 120Hz+ is finally affordable.
+I’ve tested these monitors with real games, not just spec sheets.

-We picked 10 monitors across 4 categories.
-Every monitor is tested with real games, not just spec sheets.
+10 monitors across 4 categories, all tested with real games.
 Updated April 2026.

 1080p Monitors